Heart

 FISHING REPORT ARCHIVE:

 What happened to the older scores, whoppers and reports??
 Well, just too much information to keep on one page!
 So we've created an "Archive" page.
 Click here to go to our Fishing Report Archive page.
-See the blow by blow, day by day rundown on the happenings on the Queen of Hearts since the beginning of the 2008 season, as well as the entire 2007, 2006, 2005, 2004 and 2003 seasons.
+See the blow by blow, day by day rundown on the happenings on the Queen of Hearts for the entire 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004 and 2003 seasons.

 Steve Woodill of San Juan Baptista holding his 31 pounder caught on May 26, 2004, one of the biggest salmon the season on the Queen of Hearts